 Heart failure is a common complex clinical syndrome of symptoms and signs caused by impairment of the heart’s action as a pump supporting the circulation.

-Heart Failure with Preserved Ejection Fraction (HF-PEF), previously known as “diastolic” heart failure, is characterised by normal left ventricular systolic function despite symptoms and signs of heart failure.
+Heart Failure with Preserved Ejection Fraction (HF-PEF), previously known as “diastolic” heart failure, is characterised by normal left ventricular ejection fraction (≥50%) despite symptoms and signs of heart failure.

 Diagnosis may be confirmed by a combination of: